xrd/oreilly-snippets/README.md

 If you want the default to be to flatten (avoiding setting it each snippet declaration), you can set that using the config method: `Oreilly::Snippets.config( flatten: true )`

 At the moment, flattening does not work perfectly for Java files.
-You can ignore java with `Oreilly::Snippets.config( flatten: true, flatten_exceptions: { java: true } )`
+You can ignore java with `Oreilly::Snippets.config( flatten: true, skip_flattening: { java: true } )`
 #### Incompatibilities with Atlas from O'Reilly

 NB: This format of snippets is not currently compatible with Atlas